guanguanboy/Semi-LLIE/README.md

 Xidian University, McMaster University

 ## Introduction
-This is the official repository for our recent paper, "Contrastive Semi-supervised Learning for Underwater Image Restoration via Reliable Bank [link](https://arxiv.org/pdf/2303.09101.pdf)", where more implementation details are presented.
+This is the official repository for our recent paper, "Semantics-aware Contrastive Semi-supervised Learning for Low-light Drone Image Enhancement .

 ## Abstract
-Despite the remarkable achievement of recent underwater image restoration techniques, the lack of labeled data has become a major hurdle for further progress.
-In this work, we propose a mean-teacher based **Semi**-supervised **U**nderwater **I**mage **R**estoration (**Semi-UIR**) framework to incorporate the unlabeled data into network training.
-However, the naive mean-teacher method suffers from two main problems: (1) The consistency loss used in training might become ineffective when the teacher's prediction is wrong.
-(2) Using L1 distance may cause the network to overfit wrong labels, resulting in confirmation bias.
-To address the above problems, we first introduce a reliable bank to store the ``best-ever" outputs as pseudo ground truth.
-To assess the quality of outputs, we conduct an empirical analysis based on the monotonicity property to select the most trustworthy NR-IQA method.
-Besides, in view of the confirmation bias problem, we incorporate contrastive regularization to prevent the overfitting on wrong labels.
-Experimental results on both full-reference and non-reference underwater benchmarks demonstrate that our algorithm has obvious improvement over SOTA methods quantitatively and qualitatively.
+Despite the impressive advancements made in recent low-light image enhancement techniques, the scarcity of annotated data has emerged as a significant obstacle to further advancements.
+To address this issue, we propose a mean-teacher-based Semi-supervised low-light enhancement framework to utilize the unlabeled data for model optimization.
+However, the naive implementation of the mean-teacher method encounters two primary challenges.
+The utilization of pixel-wise distance in the mean-teacher method may lead to the overfitting of incorrect labels, which results in confirmation bias.
+To mitigate this issue, we introduce semantics-aware contrastive regularization as a preventive measure against overfitting on incorrect labels.

+Experimental results demonstrate that our method achieves remarkable quantitative and qualitative improvements over the existing methods.

 <img src='overview.png'>